Role Call: Say My Name, Say My Name!

 The competition for these awards is tough, as Fantastic Beasts will be going against titles like Deadpool, Suicide Squad, Star Trek Beyond, Doctor Strange, and many, many others!
 The awards will take place on February 19 at the Novo by Microsoft at L.A.
 Live!

 Imelda Staunton (Dolores Umbridge) has been very busy rehearsing for her most recent theater undertaking: Who’s Afraid of Virginia Woolf?
 The new West End production will place Staunton opposite Conleth Hill starting February 22 at the Harold Pinter.
-The pictures below are just a couple snapshots of some of the cast working very hard on the play.

 The official opening for Who’s Afraid of Virginia Woolf? will begin March 9 and run through May 27.
 You can book your tickets here!